North Carolina Aquariums: North Carolina Aquarium on Roanoke Island

 The North Carolina Aquarium on Roanoke Island is a facility located on the Outer Banks.
-It holds a replica of the USS Monitor, a Civil War ironclad which sank off the coast of Cape Hatteras in late December, 1862.
-On June 27, 2014.
+It holds a replica of the USS Monitor, a Civil War ironclad which sank off the coast of Cape Hatteras in late December 1862.
+On June 27, 2014, the Sea Turtle Assistance and Rehabilitation (STAR) Center opened to the public.
+The Center rehabilitates endangered sea turtles, including those that have washed ashore after suffering cold-stunning in winter waters.

 Jennette's Pier

 In 2002, the NC Aquarium Society purchased Jennette's Pier in Nags Head, the oldest pier along the Outer Banks, with plans to refurbish it as an outreach site.
 Those plans were put on hold in September 2003, when Hurricane Isabel destroyed the structure.
 Plans were made to completely rebuild Jennette's as a concrete structure with a 1000 ft pier. $25 million was set aside for construction which began in early 2009.
 On May 21, 2011, Jennette's Pier was finally reopened to the public.
 Year-round education programs and week-long summer camps focused on ethical practices in recreational fishing, marine science, and resource conservation are conducted at the pier.
 Jennette's Pier is self-supporting and receives no state appropriations to operate.
 Three wind turbines on the pier when repaired and upgraded will provide a significant portion of the pier's electricity.
 The pier is also utilized as a platform for ocean-related scientific research projects.